| Berea College Ecovillage - Sens HouseBerea, Kentucky The Sustainable Living Demonstration House, a residence for four Berea

 and demonstration in sustainable

-The ecological goals of the
+living and ecological design.
+Proposal for Implementation: The ecological goals of the

 SENS committee also extend